Polinicles/ElevatorSim/README.md

 - Create MakeFile
 - Code coverage for all classes
 - Manage calls that can't be answered when there're not enough elevators
+- Hability to define starting number of elevators or sequences
+- Exceptions Handling
+- Throwing domain events